Benchmarking Dual-Polarization Silicon Nitride Photonic Integrated Circuits for Trapped-Ion Quantum Technologies: Conclusion

 \section{Conclusion}

 We designed key Si$_3$N$_4$ PIC components and experimentally characterized their polarization-dependent performance for ion trap applications.
 The fabricated GCs support outcoupling for both polarizations and exhibit distinct emission angles. \\ This dual-polarization capability expands the accessible optical design space and may be used for multi-ion addressing through angular multiplexing, enabling more compact and versatile on-chip architectures while reducing the number of required GCs in integrated ion trap platforms.
 At the same time, the ability to excite both modes highlights the importance of robust polarization management, as inadvertent TM excitation can generate parasitic beams and increase stray light in the trapping region.
-Robust solutions such as TE–TM splitters or polarization converters can help ensure a well-defined input state \cite{Hattori:24,Gallacher22}.
-The weaker coupling strength of the TM mode is promising for the design of highly focusing GCs or GCs that emit large beams.\\ Furthermore, since TM modes exhibit stronger sensitivity to substrate leakage, transitioning to fused-silica substrates \cite{Dietl25} or employing thicker SiO$_2$ BOX cladding layers may be advantageous in future implementations.
-Taken together, TE–TM operation introduces a useful form of polarization diversity that complements spatial-multiplexing strategies explored in multimode photonics \cite{Momenzadeh2025} and provides a promising pathway toward densely integrated, flexible, and scalable photonic interfaces for next-generation quantum technologies.
+Robust solutions such as TE–TM splitters or polarization converters can help to ensure a well-defined input state \cite{Hattori:24,Gallacher22}.
+The weaker coupling strength of the TM mode is promising for the design of highly focusing GCs for single-ion addressing in trapped-ion quantum processors or GCs that emit large beams for multi-ion addressing in multi-ion clocks.\\ Furthermore, since TM modes exhibit stronger sensitivity to substrate leakage, transitioning to fused-silica substrates \cite{Dietl25} or employing thicker SiO$_2$ BOX cladding layers may be advantageous in future implementations.
+Taken together, TE–TM operation introduces a useful form of polarization diversity that complements spatial-multiplexing strategies explored in multimode photonics \cite{Momenzadeh2025} and provides a promising pathway toward densely integrated, flexible, and scalable photonic interfaces for next-generation multi-zone trapped-ion quantum technologies.

 \acknowtext